maplibre/maplibre.github.io/content/news/2024-09-02-maplibre-newsletter-august-2024/index.md

 The globe branch now supports the custom layer interface and the transform class was split into parts.

 Once the globe branch will be merged to main, which should happen in the next month or two, we will start to prepare version 5.
-You find a list of anticipated breaking changes [here](https://github.com/maplibre/maplibre-gl-js/issues/3834).
+You can find a list of anticipated breaking changes [here](https://github.com/maplibre/maplibre-gl-js/issues/3834).

 ## MapLibre Native